Blue Cross and Blue Shield of Alabama

 Blue Cross and Blue Shield of Alabama (BCBSAL) is a nonprofit health insurance company headquartered in Birmingham, Alabama.
 The company was founded in 1936, provides coverage to more than 3 million people and is a member of the Blue Cross and Blue Shield Association (BCBS).
 BCBSAL employs nearly 5,000 people, which includes almost 3,500 people at its corporate headquarters in Birmingham.
 The company also operates Cahaba Government Benefit Administrators and Cahaba Safeguard Administrators, both headquartered in Birmingham.
-It commands over 90 percent of the health insurance market in Alabama, a state with half a million uninsured people, one of the highest uninsured rates in the nation at 10 percent of the population.
+It commands over 90 percent of the health insurance market in Alabama.

 Organization

 BCBSAL is classified as a 501(m) company by the IRS.
 Under state law it is classified as a "special health-benefit service plan", not an insurance company, although its coverage functions like health insurance.
 As a special health-benefit service plan the Alabama Department of Insurance does not automatically review BCBSAL rates as long as the rating methodology doesn't change.